babelsberg/babelsberg-js/tutorials/quadrilaterals.md

 (Sometime these should be refactored to remove duplication.)

 <ul>
-<li>quadrilateral -- the basic quadrilateral, done in a naive way with separate objects for the lines and the
+<li><b>quadrilateral</b> -- the basic quadrilateral, done in a naive way with separate objects for the lines and the
 points, related using constraints.
-This is kind of slow as a result, since the JavaScript hash implementation is bad, making Cassowary slow.</li>
+This is kind of slow as a result, since the JavaScript hash implementation makes Cassowary slow.</li>

-<li>simplequad -- a simplified version, with fewer constrained objects and relying on fabric.js for some of the
+<li><b>simplequad</b> -- a simplified version, with fewer constrained objects and relying on fabric.js for some of the
 propagation.
 This is faster.</li>

-<li>editquad -- version using edit constraints.
+<li><b>editquad</b> -- version using edit constraints.
 Currently slow due to a bug in edit constraint implementation, but
 should be fast once this is fixed.</li>

-<li>boundedquad -- quadrilateral using edit constraints at a strong but not required priority, with required
+<li><b>boundedquad</b> -- quadrilateral using edit constraints at a strong but not required priority, with required
 constraints to keep it within a rectangle.
 Also slow at the moment.
 Try moving the cursor outside the rectangle, and notice that the point being moved follows the cursor as well as it can.</li>

-<li>pivotquad -- quadrilateral with stronger stays on the midpoints than on the endpoints -- this is useful to
+<li><b>pivotquad</b> -- quadrilateral with stronger stays on the midpoints than on the endpoints -- this is useful to
 illustrate why we need control over the priorities of stays.</li>